Photo: Ørjan B Iversen

-Exploring the Social Class System of Vikings
+Exploring the social class system of Vikings

 The history of the Vikings is something that draws millions of visitors to Norway every year in order to see things like the Viking Ship Museum.
 Although it is possible to see fictionalized accounts of Vikings in numerous TV shows and movies, a great opportunities to actually learn about the Vikings is to book a fjord tour in Norway and visit some of the historic sites they once ruled.